Zeppelin: End of the war

-On 23 June 1919, a week before the treaty was signed, many Zeppelin crews destroyed their airships in their halls in order to prevent delivery, following the example of the Scuttling of the German fleet at Scapa Flow two days earlier.
+On 23 June 1919, a week before the treaty was signed, many Zeppelin crews destroyed their airships in their hangars to prevent delivery, following the example of the scuttling of the German fleet at Scapa Flow two days earlier.
 The remaining dirigibles were transferred to France, Italy, Britain, and Belgium in 1920.

 A total of 84 Zeppelins were built during the war.
 Over 60 were lost, roughly evenly divided between accident and enemy action.
 51 raids had been made on England alone, in which 5,806 bombs were dropped, killing 557 people and injuring 1,358 while causing damage estimated at £1.5 million.
-It has been argued the raids were effective far beyond material damage in diverting and hampering wartime production: one estimate is that the due to the 1915–16 raids "one sixth of the total normal output of munitions was entirely lost."
+It has been argued that the raids were effective far beyond material damage in diverting and hampering wartime production: one estimate is that due to the 1915–16 raids, "one sixth of the total normal output of munitions was entirely lost."